algorithmiaio/dev-center/_pages/platform/advanced-governance-reporting.md

 ## Metrics

 Governance reports contain both historical and aggregate data.
 Historical data is a roll-up from a time window of algorithm executions, while aggregate data represents a snapshot from the time the report is generated.
-The following metrics are displayed in governance reports:
+The following metrics are available in governance reports:

 Historical data
 - Algorithmia-hosted storage size (MiB)